thejsj/rethinkdb-init/README.md

 });
 ```

-### Bootstraping a database with 1 table and 1 index with an indexFunction
+### Instantiating a database with 1 table and 1 index with an indexFunction

+You can add a `indexFunction` attribute along with an index and it will be passed along to the [`indexCreate`](http://rethinkdb.com/api/javascript/index_create/) function.

 ```javascript
 var r = require(‘rethinkdb’);